-Solid website designs, especially in our smartphone driven media environment, are conducive to more traffic, better user retention, and increased conversions for businesses.
+Solid website designs, especially in our smartphone-driven media environment, are conducive to more traffic, better user retention, and increased conversions for businesses.
 It is not enough these days to have a “one website design fits all” mentality.
 Given that there a multitude of platforms on which we can browse the web, including desktops, laptops, tablets, and phones (and even Smart TVs!), it should be rather obvious to website designers that their responsive websites should be presented in the ideal format with respect to the medium in which they are being viewed.

 With each iteration of the latest digital products, the aspect ratios and presentation parameters of new technology changes.
 Therefore, the way responsive websites are presented on these new technologies must change as well.
 More and more online entities and the visionaries that lead them are placing priority on responsive design over other aspects of their digital business.
 Although it isn’t yet considered mandatory by site owners, responsive web design promotes greater usability, which in turn increases the traffic; and since Google has included mobile responsiveness as one of their criteria that affects ranking, there is no doubt that this practice must be adopted by those domains that wish to thrive in the Search Engine Ranking Pages (SERPs).
-The advent of newer mobile technologies will undoubtedly usher in the need to make responsive web design a must-have or new online businesses; if you’re thinking of starting an e-commerce site, be prepared to go mobile – or have your website die on the desktop (but we’d rather you not!).
+The advent of newer mobile technologies will undoubtedly usher in the need to make responsive web design a must-have or new online business; if you’re thinking of starting an e-commerce site, be prepared to go mobile – or have your website die on the desktop (but we’d rather you not!).

-If you’re set on getting a responsive website up to spec for the modern digital age and for a better performance on the search engines, there are several design types you can choose from.
+If you’re set on getting a responsive website up to spec for the modern digital age and for better performance on the search engines, there are several design types you can choose from.
 Depending on the resources available to you, choose which one is best suited to your needs and goal.

-Adaptive Responsive Design allows you implement a set of code specific to each device viewing the website.
+Adaptive Responsive Design allows you to implement a set of code specific to each device viewing the website.
 You can even adjust the screen size to your choosing, scaling down for smaller devices in order for quicker loading times.
 Web design criteria will need to be set at the beginning in order for the site to be adaptive enough to meet the needs of different kinds of technology.

 CSS Responsive Design automatically detects the device the website is being viewed on as well as the screen size, delivering a specific set of code for each medium.
-The benefit of using this web design technique is that you can optimise your site to have completely different features from one device to the other.
+The benefit of using this web design technique is that you can optimize your site to have completely different features from one device to the other.
 For example, the smartphone version of the responsive website would have drop-down buttons where the desktop version would have none.
 This could be extremely useful if your website’s users have habits indigenous to a certain device.
-Responsive web design improves the user experience significantly which can, with time, improve your rankings in the search engines.
-More visibility will translate in more traffic.
+Responsive web design improves the user experience significantly which can, with time, improve your rankings in search engines.
+More visibility will translate into more traffic.

 Finally, pure Responsive Design only has one code set that is used across all manner of devices.
 All of the website’s elements are universal and managed by CSS styling.
 Having stylesheets with appropriate media queries judge how a page shows up on any device, regardless of its screen size.